webmaven/conference/guide/sponsorship.rst

 Sponsorship
 ===========

 Sponsors might not be absolutely required to make a conferene successful, but they sure do help.
 A lot.
-Having sponsors allows you to rent a space if needed, lets you provide provide honorariums to speakers, and provide refreshments for your attendees,  Sponsorships can range from and include prize donations, cash, t-shirt sponsorship, web site hosting, and general swag.
+Having sponsors allows you to rent a space if needed, lets you provide provide honorariums to speakers, and provide refreshments for your attendees.
+Sponsorships can range from and include prize donations, cash, t-shirt sponsorship, web site hosting, and general swag.

 Sponsorship categories
 ----------------------